apprenticeharper/DeDRM_tools/ReadMe_First.txt

 ﻿Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
-This document is part of the Tools v6.3.4 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/
+This document is part of the Tools v6.4.4 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/

 The is archive includes tools to remove DRM from:

- - Kindle ebooks (from Kindle for Mac/PC, eInk Kindles and Kindle for Android).
+ - Kindle ebooks (from Kindle for Mac/PC and eInk Kindles).
  - Barnes and Noble ePubs
- - Adobe Digital Editions ePubs (including Kobo and Google ePubs downloaded to ADE)
+ - Adobe Digital Editions (v2.0.1*) ePubs (including Kobo and Google ePubs downloaded to ADE)
  - Kobo kePubs from the Kobo Desktop application
- - Adobe Digital Editions PDFs
+ - Adobe Digital Editions (v2.0.1) PDFs
  - Mobipocket ebooks
  - eReader PDB books
  - Scuolabooks (Link to solution by Hex)

 These tools do NOT work with Apple's iBooks FairPlay DRM (see end of this file.)

+* With Adobe Digital Editions 3.0 and later, Adobe have introduced a new, optional, DRM scheme.
+To avoid this new scheme, you should use Adobe Digital Editions 2.0.1.
+Some books are required to use the new DRM scheme and so will not download with ADE 2.0.1.
+If you still want such a book, you will need to use ADE 3.0 or later to download it, but you should remember that no tools to remove Adobe's new DRM scheme exist as of June 2016.

 About the tools
 ---------------